Boston in Transit: Mapping the History of Public Transportation in The Hub

 - Economy/Non-Archival Frames are hand-fabricated to order at our outside fine art framer's shop.
 They have a lead time of 1-2 weeks before they are ready for shipment or pick up.

 - Studio/No-Matting and Medium/No Matting Frames have their final assembly produced in house.
-They have a lead time of 4-6 days before they are ready for shipment or pick up.
+They have a lead time of approximately one week or less before they are ready for shipment or pick up.

 Custom/Archival: Black Basic